 Heat the griddle/pan to

-Sear them on the surface until they are brown, just like the chicken.
+Sear the vegetables on the surface until they are brown, just like the chicken.
 I even use the weight to hold the peppers flat.

 It is conceivable to peel the peppers, but they tend to lose their crunch–they look better like this, too.